California’s Original Beach Party - Entertaining Visitors for Over A Century

 Music returned to the main beach in 1988 when the Boardwalk began free summer concerts on the beach bandstand.
-Still going strong, the Pepsi Presents: Free Friday Night Bands concerts feature classic rock groups from the ‘60s, ‘70s and ‘80s.
+Still going strong, the Free Friday Night Bands on the Beach concerts feature classic rock groups from the ‘80s, and '90s.

 The ‘Quake of ‘89